Mickey Mouse Clubhouse+: Production

 Mickey Mouse Clubhouse+ was announced at the Disney Jr. & Friends Playdate event at Disney California Adventure at Disneyland Resort on August 18, 2023, under the working title Mickey Mouse Clubhouse 2.0.
-Many of the production team and voice cast from the original show return for the revival.
-The animation is outsourced to Mikros Animation.
+Many of the production team and most of the voice cast from the original show return for the revival.
+The animation is outsourced to Mikros Animation, OuiDo!
+Productions and Saffron!c.
 The series premiered on July 21, 2025 on Disney Jr. and is available to stream on Disney+.
 On August 8, 2025, it was announced that the series had received an early two-season renewal.
+Since November 2025, Mickey+ Shorts is produced by the same team.

+A television special titled Mickey Mouse Clubhouse+: Mickey's Country Farm premiered on July 30, 2026 on Disney Jr. and the next day on Disney+.
+A short series titled Mickey Mouse Clubhouse+: Mickey's Country Farm Songs premiered three days before.

 Reception

 Critical response

 Alex Reif of Laughing Place said that Mickey Mouse Clubhouse+ is a revival that remains true to the original series while introducing new elements.
 He noted that the show preserves the interactive storytelling, familiar characters, and gentle pacing that made the original popular with preschoolers.
 Reif highlighted additions such as Little Helper and the upgraded Mystery Mousekepal, which enhance engagement and promote counting, directions, and problem-solving.
 He praised the series for balancing nostalgia with fresh content, and suggested that new characters like Duffy the Disney Bear could further expand its appeal.
 Ashley Moulton of Common Sense Media gave Mickey Mouse Clubhouse+ a grade of three out of five stars, noting that the series features classic characters modeling teamwork while solving problems and learning together.
 She highlighted the show's positive messages about perseverance, asking for help, and other life lessons, and praised the characters as kind, helpful role models who demonstrate problem-solving skills.
 Moulton also noted the inclusion of brief interactive learning moments, such as counting or following a map, which add educational value.